-This last article is written by Una McManus, as told to her by Mary Cunningham Agee, and is featured on the web site for Nurturing Network.
+Lastly, the following is an article that is written by Una McManus, as told to her by Mary Cunningham Agee, featured on the web site for Nurturing Network.
 Please read how one couple’s miscarriage birthed a ministry to unwed mothers, showing how God can use ordinary people, and painful circumstances, to bring hope and help to many others:

 This article is written by Cindy Wright of Marriage Missions International.